-When receiving an at incident operational briefing, ensure the NWCG Incident Response Pocket Guide (IRPG) Briefing Checklist is available.
-Having the NWCG IRPG Briefing Checklist will ensure and at incident briefing meets US responder standards.
-Application of the Briefing Checklist for all incident briefings will ensure consistency and assist with a smooth transition of US resources into our Partner Countries active wildland fire operations.
+When receiving an incident operational briefing, ensure the NWCG Incident Response Pocket Guide (IRPG) Briefing Checklist is available.
+Having the NWCG IRPG Briefing Checklist will ensure an incident briefing meets U.S. responder standards.
+Application of the Briefing Checklist for all incident briefings will ensure consistency and assist with a smooth transition of U.S. resources into our Partner Countries active wildland fire operations.